 Evripides Hotel is located near Monastiraki square, close to all the city’s attractions.
 It offers simple air-conditioned rooms with free wi-fi.

 Mid-Range Hotels in Athens

 Titania Hotel is centrally located 5 minutes on foot from Syntagma Hotel.
 It offers renovated air-conditioned room with free wi-fi and great views of the Acropolis from its rooftop terrace.

 Best Western Amazon Hotel is centrally located between Syntagma square and Plaka.
 It offers air-conditioned rooms and free wi-fi.

 Acropolis Museum Boutique Hotel is located in a restored neoclassical building close to the Acropolis Museum.
 It offers charming rooms with free Wi-Fi and eco-friendly mattresses.

 Herodion Hotel offers elegant rooms next to the Acropolis and the Acropolis museum.
 Its rooms offer all the modern amenities you would expect from a 4-star hotel.
 There is also an on-site restaurant and bar that offers panoramic views of the Acropolis.

 5 Star Hotels in Athens

-    You can also check my post on Free things to do in Athens
+You can also check my complete guide on where to stay in Athens.

-    You can easily realise after reading this list that Greece’s capital Athens, has many points of interest.
-Have you

-    visited Athens Greece?
+You can easily realize after reading this list that Greece’s capital Athens, has many points of interest.
+Have you visited Athens Greece?
 Have you done any of the above?
-What was your favourite attraction in Athens?
-Do you have

-    something else to propose?
+What was your favorite attraction in Athens?
+Do you have something else to propose?
 I am more than happy to listen to your reviews and ideas.